Headstorm/ScalaSchool/README.md

 # ScalaSchool

-Welcome to Headstorm Scala School.
+Welcome to Headstorm Scala School!
 This series focuses on learning Scala and concepts of pure functional programming with a smattering of category theory.

 Scala derives from a combination of the words “scalable” and “language”.
 It is a functional programming language, which runs on top of the Java Virtual Machine.